 Where does LogicNotes fit with mobile CRM?

 LogicNotes fits between the in-person meeting and the mobile CRM update.
-It records the meeting on iPhone with consent, creates summaries and action items, and syncs CRM-ready context to Salesforce, HubSpot, Zoho, Dynamics, or Google Sheets.
+It records the meeting on iPhone with consent, creates summaries and action items, and syncs CRM-ready context to Salesforce, HubSpot, Zoho CRM, Dynamics 365, or Google Sheets.

 Turn field meetings into better mobile CRM updates.